pelayoarbues/pelayoarbues.github.io/content/notes/AI Learning Paths for Software Engineers (Without Becoming a Data Scientist).md

 ---
 ![](notes/attachments/ai_landscape.webp)

-So, you’re a software engineer excited about AI, but not looking to jump ship into a full-on data science or ML career?
-You’re not alone.
-In my previous post, [Why Software Engineers Should Learn a Bit of Data Science](notes/Why%20Software%20Engineers%20Should%20Learn%20a%20Bit%20of%20Data%20Science.md), I shared how a little data know-how can supercharge your development work, provide joy, and maybe even protect you from an uncertain future.
+You’re a software engineer who finds AI exciting, and you’re eager to start building AI-powered applications, but maybe you aren’t looking to switch careers entirely into Data Science or Machine learning.
+You’re definitely not alone.
+After publishing my previous post, [Why Software Engineers Should Learn a Bit of Data Science](notes/Why%20Software%20Engineers%20Should%20Learn%20a%20Bit%20of%20Data%20Science.md), I received many questions from developers who wanted guidance on how to learn AI practically, without completely reshaping their professional path.

-The response was fantastic; many tech colleagues were intrigued and eager to dive deeper into AI.
-Most aimed to [become better developers](notes/Career%20advice%20on%20skill%20acquisition.md) and enhance team performance when solving AI-related problems.
-As I hate repeating myself, I'm drafting this post so I can easily refer to the materials when a software developer wants to learn more.
+Instead of answering the same questions repeatedly, I decided to create this guide.
+Here you’ll find curated learning paths tailored specifically for software engineers, depending on how deep you want to dive and what learning style suits you best.

 >[!warning]
 > If you're aiming for a full career change, check out [Data Science Fundamentals](notes/Data%20Science%20Fundamentals.md), covering core concepts every aspiring Data Scientist should know.